Free Weekly Analysis:

 As long as we start small, get in early, keep a nearby stop, and only add to what is working, any losses from buying the wrong bounce are small.
 More important is that we put ourselves in the right place at the right time to profit when this thing finally takes off.
 If I’m wrong and the market collapses next week, no big deal.
 I’ll close my long and go short.
 In fact, my trading account actually prefers a bigger selloff because volatile markets are extremely profitable.
 The bigger the dip, the bigger the payday.

 If you find these posts useful, please return the favor by liking and sharing them!

-Sign up for FREE Email Alerts to get profitable insights like these delivered to your inbox every evening.
+Sign up for FREE Email Alerts to get profitable insights like these delivered to your inbox every day.

 What’s a good trade worth to you?

 For less than $1/day, have actionable analysis and a trading plan delivered to your inbox every day during market hours